The Overwhelmed Brain

 When my ex-wife reached for sweets, I got triggered.
 The emotions that came up for me were anger, fear, and sadness.
 I was angry that she was destroying her body with junk food, I was fearful that she’d gain weight and I wouldn’t be attracted to her anymore, and I was sad because if she chose to reach for food instead of talking to me when she was in a bad emotional space, it hurt.
 It was like the food was her emotional support, and not me.

 Now, it doesn’t matter if all of this is true or not.
 It doesn’t matter if she was actually destroying her body or not.
 At the time, in my mind, all that mattered was that I believed that’s what she was doing.
-It doesn’t matter if she were actually gaining weight or not, or shortening her life span or whatever, because at the time I believed it was true.
+It doesn’t matter if she was actually gaining weight or not or shortening her life span or whatever, because at the time I believed it was true.

 And it doesn’t matter if she would feel better eating sweets instead of talking to me for emotional comfort because I believed it was true regardless of the facts.

 When I got triggered, I made a judgment about her.
 My judgments about her were safety mechanisms for me.
-The pattern was, she would reach for junk food, I would get triggered, then I would judge my emotions to be true without question.
+The pattern was: she would reach for junk food, I would get triggered, then I would judge my emotions to be true without question.

 The problem with that is that I didn’t take responsibility for my own judgments about her behavior.
 Instead, I placed all the responsibility for my judgments on her.